-Requests for assignment regrading may be made to your TA 48 hours after you have received the marked copy of your assignment, but no more than 10 days later.
-Be sure to read your TA's feedback carefully before you submit a review of graded work.
+Requests for assignment regrading may be made to Dr. Regan 48 hours after you have received the marked copy of your assignment, but no more than 10 days later.
+Be sure to read the feedback carefully before you submit a review of graded work.
 To request that your assignment be reviewed, please include the following in your email:

-- Your name, student number, and TA's name. - The original copy of your marked assignment, attached. - Your reason for the request: - The specific aspects of your assignment that you believe were not sufficiently awarded, referring to the categories of the rubric. - Why you believe that your assignment meets the criteria for a higher mark for each of the categories of the rubric that you indicated above.
+- Your name, student number - The original copy of your marked assignment, attached. - Your reason for the request: - The specific aspects of your assignment that you believe were not sufficiently awarded, referring to the categories of the rubric. - Why you believe that your assignment meets the criteria for a higher mark for each of the categories of the rubric that you indicated above.
 Please make explicit reference to the detailed descriptions of each category provided in the rubric.

 If a review of graded work results in only a slightly different final grade, the original grade will stand.
 Should we find an error where marks were not assigned when they should have been or were missed in adding up the total score or were added up incorrectly resulting in a higher score than earned, the grade will be changed so that it is accurate.
-Grades would only increase or decrease if there was evidence of an error in marking, not simply because the regrader interprets or applies the rubric slightly differently than the original grader.
+Grades would only increase or decrease if there was evidence of an error in marking.